 Have you bought a jar of Nutella in the past four years?
 Were you under the impression, as you slathered the creamy hazlenut spread onto your crackers or scooped large spoonfuls of it from the jar directly into your mouth, that you were indulging a health food craving?
 Well, you could soon find yourself at least $4 wealthier.

-But when she realized the spread is about as healthy as your average Snickers bar, she decided it was time to get even -- and get cash.
+But when she learned the spread is about as healthy as a Snickers bar, it was time to get even -- and get cash.

 Along with now being $3 million poorer, Ferrero will have to change its marketing and labeling to clear up any possible misconceptions about the health benefits of its product.

 This case brings to mind the obesity lawsuits lodged against McDonald's (MCD), in which the filers claimed to be utterly stunned that chicken McNuggets and frosty shakes could expand their waistlines.
 While a major obesity suit against the company was thrown out back in 2003, a man in Brazil -- a McDonald's franchise manager, no less -- actually managed to win $17,500 after he packed on 65 Big Mac pounds over 12 years.

 What do you think?
 Was the Nutella lawsuit ridiculous?
 Or did it have merit?